Information-Theoretic Measures in AI: A Practical Decision Framework: Worked Examples

-\textit{Key guardrail.} Positive TE does not establish interventional causality~\citep{pampu2013}; a shared environmental driver (e.g., a common obstacle) can produce non-zero TE between agents with no direct influence link.
+\textit{Key guardrail.} Positive TE does not establish interventional causality~\citep{pampu2013}; the bidirectional $Q_0 \leftrightarrow Q_1$ link above is a direct illustration of a shared environmental driver producing non-zero TE with no direct influence link, since neither Q-learning agent observes the other's individual action.
 Report which confounders were considered and whether conditioning on a third stream eliminates the detected link.

-\paragraph{Scenario 3: Comparing evolved agent architectures.} An evolutionary robotics researcher evolves two Markov Brain populations on a foraging task ($n = 6$ binary nodes each) and wants to determine which architecture achieves higher causal integration and self-determination, and whether the difference is attributable to internal structure or environmental reactivity.

-\textit{Framework output.} Flowchart branch: agent/system complexity.
-Decision table: Family B; $n = 6 \leq 8$ binary nodes, exact computation feasible with PyPhi~\citep{mayner2018}.
-Recommended protocol: (i) compute Phi (IIT 4.0) on the full 6-node subsystem to quantify irreducible causal integration; (ii) compute observational Autonomy $A_m$ from trajectory data as a preliminary screen (requires only activity logs, no interventions); (iii) compute causal Autonomy $\hat{A}^S_1 = \mathrm{EI}(V)$ from the interventional TPM to separate genuine self-determination from externally correlated responses.
-Compare populations on all three metrics; discordance between $A_m$ and $\hat{A}^S_1$ indicates that one architecture's apparent self-determination is driven by environmental correlation rather than internal causal structure.

-\textit{Key guardrail.} State the IIT version, system boundary, and time step; different versions can reverse the ranking between architectures~\citep{mediano2019}.
-Phi and Autonomy are properties of the TPM and boundary definition, not evidence of consciousness or subjective agency.
-If approximate Phi was used for screening, validate on the exact value for at least a representative subset before drawing conclusions.